TerexitariusStomp/cosmos-chainlink-oracle/README.md

 This external adapter requests the Shamba oracle to provide the required data, then creates a transaction with the data on the Cosmos blockchain.

+The parameters in the user request can be changed to specify different datasets and analysis to the Shamba geospatial oracle.

 This setup can be used by any application specific blockchain on Cosmos that needs to consume geospatial data.